prh24/Deez/NDK-Release-Process.md

 These releases cater to users that prioritize stability over new features.

+Support for LTS NDKs ends after a minimum of one year, or when the next LTS reaches the release candidate stage.

 One release a year will be designated as the Long Term Support release.
 These have a higher bar for stability.
 This means that we will spend more time fixing bugs before promoting to the next stage of the release, and also that lower